learn-co-curriculum/phase-1-adding-behavior-with-methods/README.md

 ## Introduction

-In review, with _object-oriented programming (OOP)_, we can use objects to represent concepts such as students, books, comments, posts, or even animals.
+In review, with _Object-Oriented programming (OOP)_, we can use objects to represent concepts such as students, books, comments, posts, or even animals.

-We should only have to define the properties of an object one time and then be able to create as many different _instances_ of this objected as we want, without repeating ourselves.
+We should only have to define the properties and methods of a class once.
+Different _instances_ of this class will all have the same properties and methods.

-With knowledge of `constructors`, we can use JavaScript to create a template for objects that we can use to _construct_ many different pets.
+With knowledge of `constructors`, we can use JavaScript's `class`es as a template for _instances_.

 ### Write a Method That Uses Instance Data and Parameter Data